sol1/icingaweb2-module-netbox/README.md

 ![Import source - Modifiers](doc/screenshot/import-modifier-2.png)

-## Convience Fields for Common Modifiers
+## Convenience Fields for Common Modifiers
-Some of the data Netbox contains benifits from consistent Director import source modifiers, rather than require you to setup these Import Source Property Modifiers for each import the Netbox Import Module creates them for you.
+Some of the data Netbox contains benefits from consistent Director import source modifiers, rather than require you to setup these Import Source Property Modifiers for each import the Netbox Import Module creates them for you.
 These include object names, linked object names, primary ip address and config context data to manage satellite creation.

-The Netbox Import Module creates top level keys with default null values with the following paramaters
+The Netbox Import Module creates top level keys with default null values with the following parameters

 ### Object names and Linked Object Names
 For the object itself the key `keyid` is added for use as Icinga object name.